The One Line That Hits

 • You can context-switch faster than almost anyone, and you retain more than you let on.

-• You make the complex feel simple when you bother to explain it.
+• You make the complicated feel simple when you bother to explain it.

-• You bring energy into rooms that were stagnant before you walked in.
+• You bring energy into rooms that were flat before you walked in.

 Challenges

-• You sometimes treat people's emotions like bugs to be patched rather than experiences to be held.
+• You sometimes treat someone's feelings like a bug to be patched instead of a thing to be sat with.

 • You have a hard time being present when nothing is broken.

-• You carry a private fear that if you slow down, you'll be revealed as ordinary.
+• Underneath the speed is a fear that if you slow down, you'll turn out to be ordinary.

 How You Show Up

-You're attracted to people who surprise you.
-People whose minds work differently enough to stay interesting.
-But interest is not intimacy.
-You can spend years with someone and still be performing the version of yourself that's easiest to like.
-The moment a partner sees through that performance is the moment the relationship either breaks or becomes real.
+You're drawn to people who surprise you, whose minds work differently enough to stay interesting.
+Interest is a long way from intimacy, though.
+You can spend years with someone and still be running the version of yourself that's easiest to like.
+The moment a partner sees past that version, the relationship either cracks or finally becomes real.

-You need a partner who won't let you disappear into projects when things get emotionally uncomfortable.
+You need someone who won't let you vanish into a project the second things get emotionally uncomfortable.
 Someone who says "come back" and means it.

-When you're the one who's hurt, you don't say so.
-You get quiet, or you get busy.
-You'll reorganize the kitchen rather than say "that thing you said landed harder than you think."
-Learning to name the wound instead of routing around it is the work of your life.
+When you're the one who got hurt, you don't say it.
+You go quiet, or you go busy.
+You'll reorganize the whole kitchen at eleven at night rather than say that thing you said landed harder than you think.
+Naming the wound instead of routing around it is the work of your life.

-Your friendships are strongest with people who can match your pace.
-People who don't need you to slow down to be understood.
-You struggle with friends who need consistent emotional maintenance.
-You do care.
-You just forget that showing up isn't only about emergencies.
+Your friendships run strongest with people who can match your pace, who don't need you to slow down to be understood.
+You struggle with the ones who need steady, ongoing emotional maintenance.
+You care.
+You just forget that showing up isn't only for emergencies.

 A Note For You

-Try this: the next time someone asks how you are, don't deflect.
-Don't make it funny.
+Try this.
+The next time someone asks how you are, don't deflect and don't make it a joke.
 Just answer.
-See what happens when you let the room hold you instead of the other way around.
+See what happens when you let the room hold you for once instead of the other way around.

-Your mind is extraordinary.
-But your mind is not your whole self.
-The person who exists when the engine idles deserves to be known too.
-For who they are when they produce nothing at all.
+Your mind is extraordinary, and your mind is not the whole of you.
+The person who's still there when the engine idles deserves to be known too, the one who exists when you're producing nothing at all.

-See what happens when Restless Tinkerer meets another type — where you click, where you clash, and what makes it work.
+See what happens when Restless Tinkerer meets someone else, where you click, where you clash, and what makes it work.

 Frequently Asked